apache/shardingsphere-elasticjob/README.md

 ### ZooKeeper

-Zookeeper or above required.
+ZooKeeper or above required.
 [See details](https://zookeeper.apache.org/)

 ### Mesos (ElasticJob-Cloud only)